DallanQ/dominion/QA.md

 > What exactly is "the Supply"?
 Does it include all cards, or only certain types like kingdom cards?

-The Supply is all the cards in the center of the table, excluding the trash.
-Kingdom cards, treasure cards, victory cards, and curses all count.
+The Supply consists of all the cards in the center of the table, excluding the trash.
+This includes Kingdom cards, Treasure cards, Victory cards, and Curses.

 [how-watchtower-works](https://boardgamegeek.com/thread/1323062/how-watchtower-works)

 [throne-rooms-and-action-card](https://boardgamegeek.com/thread/393774/throne-rooms-and-action-card)

 > When you play Throne Room, is it mandatory to play the action card a second time?
-Example:
-Play Throne Room.
-Use Throne Room on another Throne Room (triggering two Throne Room effects).
-Use one effect to play Moat (one Throne Room effect remains).
-Result after step 3: Your hand contains over 8 coins, a Moat, and Victory cards.

-Yes, when you play Throne Room, it is mandatory to play the action card a second time if possible
+Yes, when you play Throne Room, it is mandatory to play the action card a second time if possible.
+For example, if you use Throne Room on another Throne Room (triggering two effects) and then play Moat with one effect remaining, you must use the remaining effect to play the action card a second time.

 [no-randomizer-cards](https://boardgamegeek.com/thread/824247/no-randomizer-cards)